 It’s time to freshen up the digital landscape with audio – because it has more value than you’d think.
 Nielsen reports that “79% of audio is consumed while people are engaged in activities where visual media can’t reach them” (Marketing Interactive, 2017).
 If you’re taking the subway, grabbing groceries, or hitting the gym, audio is the best way to consume media.
-So how can brands effectively reach this market of audio listeners?
+So how can brands effectively reach this market of audio listeners and bring them into the brand community?
 Through the power of music.

 Spotify allows brands to create verified profiles with branded playlists – a playlist created by the brand, for the customers.
 It’s no surprise these popular brands want to appropriate popular music to better align themselves with consumers personally and emotionally.
 The problem is, there’s more you need to consider than the catchiness of the song.

 Brand Personality Is Important.
 Every Brand Has One and So Does Yours.

 Whether you’re a person or an organization, ask yourself: what is my brand personality?
 You may be a performer, provider, idealist, or nurturer.
 Whatever it is, this defines you.